kelimuttu/ldj/en/digital-nomad.md

-# The case of a digital nomad
+# The Case of a Digital Nomad

 Now, onto the glitter and rainbows talk!